Czarna Dąbrówka: History

 According to a history by Brüggemann, in 1784 the village had one farm, six tenants, five cottagers and fifteen households.
 At this time there were two separate properties, Damerkow "A", consisting of a farm, with two tenants and four cottagers, which was in the possession of Captain J. W. von Puttkamer, and Damerkow "B", with four tenants and one cottager, known as Niemietzke (now Podkomorzyce), in the ownership of Johann Christian Ernst von Puttkamer.
-The Polish name is based on the German name Puttkamerhof, which refers to the Puttkamer family.

-After 1800 a Herr von Zeromski became the owner of Schwarz Damerkow.
+In 1800 Johann von Zeromski became the owner of Schwarz Damerkow.
 Waldemar von Puttkamer bought the property from Zeromski, but Puttkamer continued to own it only until 1864.
-The last proprietors of Schwarz Damerkow mentioned in the estates book (Güteradreßbuch')' are:
+The last proprietors of Schwarz Damerkow mentioned in the estates book (Güteradreßbuch) are: